How Discovery Leads to the Experience (Part III)

 Ideation Continues… While the Production Phase Begins (Aka, the Baton Relay)

-As you can imagine, the following is a dramatically simplified rundown of the remaining event design and production process as it pertains specifically to SEQ Discovery.
-We couldn’t possibly encompass everything that happens within SEQ event design & production in a single blog!
-Sometimes this road is days long, weeks long, months long… but we want you to see how we take our findings from Discovery all the way through to the final experience.
+As you can imagine, the following is a dramatically simplified rundown of the remaining event design and production process as it pertains specifically to Launch Sequence and beyond.
+We couldn’t possibly encompass everything that happens within a single blog!
+Sometimes this road is days long, weeks long, months long… but we want you to see how we take our findings from discovery all the way through to the final experience.

 We finalize event thematics, start to mock-up what things will look like, and firm up how they will be executed.
 We start to speak to the other vital details: decor, asset needs, guest experience and flow and all other elements creating a full and cohesive experience.
-And of course, we need to provide more pricing information so clients can make informed decisions about what to keep and what to cut before Round 3 of the EDD (typically, the final round).
+And of course, we need to provide more pricing information so clients can make informed decisions about what to keep and what to cut before round 3 of the Event Deck (typically, the final round).

 Before and after each round, we ask ourselves these questions (and many more!):

-• Do these ideas, concepts or other elements point back to the goals / priorities / early call-outs from Discovery?
+Do these ideas, concepts or other elements point back to the goals / priorities / early call-outs from Launch Sequence or discovery?

-• Have we assessed the impact and the guest experience?
+Have we assessed the impact on the guest experience?

 Production, in a Nutshell

-Thank you so much for joining us on our SEQ Discovery journey!
+Thank you so much for joining us on our SEQ discovery journey!
 It’s been amazing sharing such an important part about what we do in more detail.
-We would love to work with you to create a perfectly strategic and creative experience for your brand or organization, so give us a call and we can get the ball rolling on Discovery today!
+We would love to work with you to create a perfectly strategic and creative experience for your brand or organization, so drop us a note and we can get started on your Launch Sequence experience!